-And for the ride signage, we combined two separate pieces of information, the ride’s name and the all-important ‘height guide’.
+Another area in need of revision were the information signs dotted throughout the park.For the ride signage, we combined two separate pieces of information, the ride’s name and the all-important ‘height guide’.
 In a nutshell, if you were taller than the big bit of type, you could get on.
 By combining names, ride height information, opening times and warning symbols onto two boards, we were often able to remove dozens of pieces of cluttered and confusing signage.

+We also commissioned a set of symbols to communicate some unique requirements and advice (yes, you do you have to be warned of the dangers of getting on a roller-coaster).
 Even the humble small-space ads in the evening papers were translated into the new style – an approach which has helped the park retain its place as the most visited amusement park in the UK.